Is Culinary School a Waste of Money?

 There is plenty to learn in a professional kitchen.
 But when you learn your trade on the job, you only learn what is necessary to execute that kitchen’s menu.
 For example, why would the sous chef take the time to teach you about a technique that isn’t necessary to do your job?

-The cooks in a professional kitchen weren’t hired because they’re good educators.
+In addition, the cooks in a professional kitchen weren’t hired because they’re good educators.
 They were hired because they’re good cooks.
 This means they may not be the best people to teach you the fundamentals of cooking professionally.

 When you enter a restaurant kitchen without a base of culinary knowledge, you risk picking up bad habits that can hinder your future growth.
 If a more experienced cook tells you something is “good enough,” you’re likely to believe them!
 But if you know that their cleaning method isn’t actually sanitizing that surface, you can avoid making a costly—and potentially dangerous—mistake.